-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09") its final standard on revenue from contracts with customers.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which is its final standard on revenue from contracts with customers.
 ASU 2014-09 outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In applying the revenue model to contracts within its scope, an entity identifies the contract(s) with a customer, identifies the performance obligations in the contract, determines the transaction price, allocates the transaction price to the performance obligations in the contract and recognizes revenue when (or as) the entity satisfies a performance obligation.
-ASU 2014-09 applies to all contracts with customers that are within the scope of other topics in the FASB Accounting Standards Codification ("ASC").
+In applying the revenue model to contracts within its scope, an entity identifies the contract(s) with a customer, identifies the performance obligations in the contract and recognizes revenue when (or as) the entity satisfies a performance obligation.
+ASU 2014-09 applies to all contracts with customers that are within the scope of other topics in the FASB ASC.
 Certain of ASU 2014-09's provisions also apply to transfers of nonfinancial assets, including in-substance nonfinancial assets that are not an output of an entity's ordinary activities (i.e., property, plant and equipment; real estate; or intangible assets).
 Existing accounting guidance applicable to these transfers has been amended or superseded.
-ASU 2014-09 also requires significantly expanded disclosures about revenue recognition.
-ASU 2014-09 is effective for us on January 1, 2017.
-We are currently assessing the potential impact of the adoption of ASU 2014-09 on our condensed consolidated financial statements.
+In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the original effective date of interim and annual reporting periods by one year.
+As a result, public entities are not required to apply the new revenue standard until annual reporting periods beginning after December 15, 2017, although early adoption is permitted.
+We are currently assessing the potential impact, which may or may not be material, of the adoption of ASU 2014-09 on our consolidated financial statements.